GrandpaBond/pxt-flexfx/README.md

 The ``|music:Music|`` category has a ``||music:micro:bit(V2)||`` section with blocks for **sound-expressions**.
 These let you build some amazing sounds, but sometimes you need something more complex.
 ``|flexFX:flexFX|`` sounds are *re-usable recipes* for sound-effects that can stitch together up to three sound-expressions, to be played one after the other.
-As its name suggests, a``|flexFX:flexFX|`` recipe is used flexibly, creating different performances simply by changing the parameters for pitch, volume or duration.
+As its name suggests, a``|flexFX:flexFX|`` recipe is re-used flexibly, creating different performances simply by changing the parameters for pitch, volume or duration.

+You can choose a FlexFX from a selection of built-in sounds, or create your own (see ``|flexFX:Building a FlexFX|`` below).
+You can also queue-up performance to happen in the background.

-## Performing a FlexFX #performFlexFX
+# Performing a FlexFX #performFlexFX
 Each FlexFX has a unique name (its **id**), assigned when it is first created.

 This is supplied to the block ``|flexFX:performFlexFX|``, together with your chosen play-settings: